-Ledebouria socialis, commonly know as Silver Squill, is a geophytic species of bulbous, perennial plant native to the Eastern Cape Province of South Africa.
-It grows in arid savanna in summer-rainfall regions where it is found in fine to medium grained shallow to deep well drained humus rich sandy soil.
-It usually grows in shade mostly in closed evergreen woodland.
+Ledebouria socialis, commonly know as Silver Squill, is a geophytic species of a bulbous perennial plant native to the Eastern Cape Province of South Africa.
+It grows in arid savanna in summer-rainfall regions where it is found in fine to medium-grained shallow to deep, well-drained humus-rich sandy soil.
+It usually grows in the shade mostly in closed evergreen woodland.
 The plants make interesting houseplants that are colorful and structurally unique.

-Silver Squill has unique teardrop shaped bulbs that form above the ground.
+Silver Squill has unique teardrop-shaped bulbs that form above the ground.
 They look like little purple bladders and can store moisture in times of drought.
-The leaves spring from these structures and are lance shaped and silver spotted with purple undersides.
-In summer, pink stems form bearing small greenish flowers.
+The leaves spring from these structures and are lance-shaped, and silver spotted with purple undersides.
+In summer, pink stems from bearing small greenish flowers.
 The entire plant only gets up to 10 inches (30 cm) tall with a rosette formed from foliage out of the bulbs.
 It is favored by succulent growers, but it is not a succulent, although it resembles one and has the drought tolerance of the group.

 Growing Conditions and General Care